jrcichra/jrcichra.dev/content/posts/interceptor02.md

 # Conclusions

 Again, the Interceptor may disappoint those who want the maximum speed out of their drives, due to the Pis PCIe 2.0 1x slot.
-But granted, you'll probably be limited by your network bandwidth, as I don't expect anyone to be able to run workloads on the iIterceptor (it's in the name, it intercepts lots of data and that's what it's meant for).
+But granted, you'll probably be limited by your network bandwidth, as I don't expect anyone to be able to run workloads on the Interceptor (it's in the name, it intercepts lots of data and that's what it's meant for).

 I am impressed with how the Interceptor keeps up with handling 5 hard drives with ZFS.
 I'll be using it as a secondary NFS/Samba/iSCSI server with a 5x8TB array installed in it.
 The Helios64 will take the 5x16TB array, as it has 2 lanes of bandwidth (twice as much), and I'd rather have the newer bigger drives in there.